Rjrtgarcia/ConsultEaseFinV/docs/deployment_guide.md

 2. Tap on any text input field (like the Admin Login username field)
 3. The on-screen keyboard should automatically appear
 4. When you tap outside the text field, the keyboard should close

+If the keyboard doesn't appear automatically, you can:
+- Press F5 to toggle the keyboard visibility
+- Run `~/keyboard-show.sh` to manually show the keyboard
+- Run `./scripts/fix_keyboard.sh` to troubleshoot keyboard issues

 ## Performance Optimization